MegaGM/ya-handlebars-bundler/README.md

 ## Usage of the output files
-1. Include `Handlebars` or `handlebars.runtime` library in your application
+1. Include `Handlebars` or `Handlebars.runtime` library in your application
 2. Include a compiled template, patrial or a helper, or just a single bundle file instead
 3. That's it!